jonlpersson/ed-latimore/site/_posts/2022-04-05-how-to-deal-with-porn-addiction-withdrawal.md

 Porn teaches you to seek rewards that become harder to obtain.

-The DeltaFosB brain protein is a gene regulator that acts as an activation switch for addiction.<sup id="fnref:3" role="doc-noteref"><a href="#fn:3" class="footnote" rel="footnote">3</a></sup> This switch is activated every time you view porn until eventually, you become desensitized.
+The DeltaFosB brain protein is a gene regulator that acts as an activation switch for addiction.<sup id="fnref:3" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:3">3</a></sup> This switch is activated every time you view porn until eventually, you become desensitized.

 Your brain’s reward system builds dopamine tolerance, making you seek more porn and better porn, more frequently.
 Watching porn then becomes about satisfying an impulse, rather than actually enjoying it.